jessicarush/react-notes/notes.md

 app = Flask(__name__, static_url_path='')
 ```

-Alternatively, if you'd prefer to put the react build files in its own directory within the static dir, you could modify the package.json to have the following line:
+Alternatively, if you'd prefer to have the react build files in their own directory within the flask static dir, you could modify the package.json to have the following line:

 ```json
 "homepage": "/static/react",